 Croatia is not a cheap place to live and rent prices spike in the peak summer months, particularly in popular destinations like Dubrovnik and Split, but you can find bargains in Fall and Spring as well as in the inland capital Zagreb, which is an elegant city not to be overlooked.

 Darling of the Adriatic, this Croatian city is in a league of its own.
 Made famous by Game of Thrones, its walled, old town attracts legions of tourists and is surrounded by idyllic beaches just a stone's throw away from the marbled streets and baroque architecture.
-With a grandeur not dissimilar to Venice’s, it makes sense when you learn that Dubrovnik was an outpost of the Venetian Empire (between 1205 and 1358) before becoming an independent republic for 500 years, gleaning riches through maritime trade, as a conveniently placed stop between the Silk Roads and Turkey to the east and Europe to the west.
+With a grandeur not dissimilar to Venice’s, it makes sense when you learn that Dubrovnik was an outpost of the Venetian Empire (between 1205 and 1358) before becoming an independent republic for 500 years, gleaning riches through maritime trade.

 Lapad is the best neighborhood to live in for a more local vibe, or look in beachy Sveti Stefan to the east, if you prefer a quieter life.
 Opting to set up shop in the old town is expensive but great if you prefer to be amongst it; it being mass tourism, which does subside at night once the cruise liners ship out.
 There are some excellent restaurants in all corners of town; the Michelin-recommended Proto Fish Restaurant, the affordable and tasty Lady Pi-Pi, grand Gradska Kavana down by the old town’s little harbor which often hosts coworking events, international vegan cuisine at Nishta, healthy and organic plates at Urban & Veggie, or elegant Pantarul in Lapad.